maliksaad84/QuantumDeepReinforcmentLearning_V2X_Resource_Allocation/README.md

 ## 📌 Important Notes

-- The environment models realistic NR-V2X sidelink communication
+- The environment models realistic NR-V2X sidelink communication, the tracefiles are generated from the SUMO.
 - Vehicles operate in a **fully distributed manner**
 - Training is performed centrally using collected experience